 More than Skin Deep

 So you’re in your thirties, or perhaps forties, and you feel like your skin is plagued with acne.
-Only, wasn’t acne a hormonal thing only supposed to affect teenagers, or maybe twenty-somethings?
-Still this isn’t you, so you’re a bit confused by this continuous challenge in your world.
+Only, wasn’t acne a hormonal thing, supposed to be finished after your teenage years?
 How, at your ripe old… (sorry!) middle age, are you still dealing with the youthful problem of breakouts, irritations, perhaps oily skin and unsightly blotches?
 Of course, you’re a master, now, at covering it up with makeup solutions, but isn’t it time to outgrow this problem, finally??

 What if every health problem was deeper than its physical symptom?
 Acne on your face, for instance, could indicate something challenging you that’s more than its skin depth… After all, you introduce yourself and recognize people by faces first.
 You communicate, seeing through your face and sensing what’s around you.